bitcham/bitcham/README.md

 - 🏫 I’m currently studying software engineering at **Tampere University of Applied Sciences**

-- 🌱 I’m currently building the website "track calories that has been taken and training plans"

 - 📰 My blog **https://bitcham.blogspot.com/**

 - 📫 How to reach me **chambit.oh@gmail.com**